Sign up to our Newsletter

 After location, the most important factor to consider is how competitive your application is.
 If you have a strong application, consider applying to more high-ranking reach and target law schools than safety schools.
 If you have a weaker application, consider doing the opposite.

 Luckily, you don’t have to make these big decisions yourself!
-You can work with an admissions expert for comprehensive support in choosing the right schools and increasing your chances of acceptance at your target schools!
+You can work with a law school admissions expert for comprehensive support in choosing the right schools and increasing your chances of acceptance at your target schools!

 You can also begin with our quiz and select the relevant score, location, and campus environment to find out which schools to apply to!